-We will obtain consent from the responsible individuals in order to use Photos and Images.
+We will obtain consent from the responsible individuals to use pupil images.
 When doing so we will clearly explain how the photograph and/or video will be collected and used to both the parent/carer and pupil when obtaining consent.